Integrating PHY Security Into NDN-IoT Networks By Exploiting MEC: Authentication Efficiency, Robustness, and Accuracy Enhancement: Introduction

 \subsection{Research Motivations}

-In most host-centric IoT applications, data provenance is guaranteed by authenticating an instantaneous end-to-end (E2E) communication channel/session, which is practically inefficient in dealing with the mobile devices.
-However, the information-centric NDN-IoT applications (e.g., road traffic flow monitoring) that fetch data from the intermediate cache only need to focus on the contents, but they become oblivious to the specific location of each data provider in nature \cite{NDN_IoT,ITSNDN}.
-In this regard, the authentication task of NDN has to tie to each data packet rather than securing the E2E connection, thereby supporting the mobility of endpoints.

-Currently, NDN relies on the per-packet signature to protect the data provenance \cite{NDN,NDNsecurity2,NDNsmartcity}.
-This requires the execution of per-packet-level asymmetric cryptography that, most times, involves the additional public key infrastructure (PKI) for key/certificate management \cite{ICNSurvey}.
-Moreover, the encryption complexity of signing at the IoT device is higher than the corresponding decryption complexity of signature verification.
-Consequently, the workload of the signing task can be intolerably high, especially for those low-end sensor-based IoT devices, thus resulting in a degenerated application user experience \cite{6882665,SurveyMEC}.
-Therefore, offloading such heavy cryptographic workloads from constrained IoT devices is critical for scaling NDN into MEC-enabled IoT networks, which motivates the exploitation of the two following helpful techniques.
+In most host-centric IoT applications, data provenance is guaranteed by authenticating an instantaneous end-to-end (E2E) communication channel/session.
+While the information-centric NDN-IoT applications need to validate the data packets that are fetched from the intermediate caches \cite{NDN_IoT,ITSNDN}.
+In this regard, the authentication task of NDN has to tie to the content of every data packet directly rather than securing the E2E connection.
+Currently, NDN relies on the digital signature to protect the data provenance at the network layer, which, most of the time, requires the data producer (i.e., IoT end devices) to execute asymmetric cryptography at a packet granularity \cite{NDN,NDNsecurity2,NDNsmartcity,ICNSurvey}.
+The workload of the signing task can be intolerably high, especially for low-end sensor-based IoT devices \cite{6882665,SurveyMEC}.
+Therefore, offloading such heavy cryptographic workloads from constrained IoT devices is promising for implementing efficient and secure NDN-IoT networks, motivating the exploitation of the two following helpful techniques.

 \textit{Per-signal-level PHY RF fingerprinting}: At a wireless IoT transmitter, every encapsulated NDN packet will be sent to the physical layer and radiated through the RF front-end and is thus inevitably affected by the RF imperfection parameters.
-At the receiver, these device-specific parameters can be extracted from any packet, such as the NDN data packet of the data provider or the interest packet of the consumer, and can represent the unique fingerprint/identity of the IoT device.
-Moreover, the estimation of RF parameters is usually a mandatory function for signal compensation purposes.
-These readily available estimates can be cost-effectively used to produce an unforgeable identity for transmitter authentication \cite{reportIQI5,noncrypto,IoTauthen1,IQIAFproof,imperfection1}.
-The lightweight per-signal-level PHY identity (PHY-ID) can inherently fulfill the per-packet security requirement of NDN-IoT and thereby, with an elaborate design, has the potential to help relieve the excessive computational burden of the signature encryption.
+At the receiver, these device-specific parameters can be extracted from any NDN packet and can represent the unique fingerprint/identity of the ED.
+Moreover, the estimation of RF parameters is usually a mandatory function of a receiver for signal compensation purposes.
+These readily available estimates can be cost-effectively used to produce an unforgeable PHY identity (PHY-ID) for transmitter authentication \cite{reportIQI5,noncrypto,IoTauthen1,IQIAFproof,imperfection1}, which has the potential to help relieve the excessive computational burden of the signature encryption.